paxunix/WaitForElements/README.md

 ##### options.attributeFilter

 Default = `undef`.
 Array used to set the `attributeFilter` option for the mutation observer.
-It represents the names of attributes for which matching should be considered (since attribute updates may be many and expensive).
+It contains the names of attributes for which matching should be considered (since attribute updates may be many and expensive).
+Ignored if `observerOptions` is given.

+##### options.observerOptions

+Optional.
+Default is to observe all child nodes, subtrees, attributes, and character data beneath `target`.
+If given, must conform to the `MutationObserver.observe()` API.